livecode-summerschool/livecode-summerschool.github.io/index.md

 ## About us

-Olivia Jack is ...

 [Alex McLean](https://slab.org): I'm a live coding musician and researcher based in Sheffield UK.
 I've performed widely around the world, solo and in collaborations including [CCAI](http://ccai.lurk.org/) and [Slub](http://slub.org/).
-I enjoy organising strange events, co-founding the [Algorave](https://algorave.com/) and [TOPLAP](https://toplap.org] movements, the [International Conference on Live Coding](https://iclc.livecodenetwork.org/), and the [AlgoMech](https://algomech.com/) festival of algorithmic and mechanical arts.
+I enjoy organising strange events, co-founding the [Algorave](https://algorave.com/) and [TOPLAP](https://toplap.org) movements, the [International Conference on Live Coding](https://iclc.livecodenetwork.org/), and the [AlgoMech](https://algomech.com/) festival of algorithmic and mechanical arts.
 I also work part-time as a researcher on the [PENELOPE](http://penelope.hypotheses.org/) project, investigating patterns in ancient weaves.

+[Olivia Jack](https://ojack.github.io/): I am a programmer and artist who works frequently with open-source software, cartography, live performance, and experimental interfaces.
+I develop experimental browser-based software such as [Hydra](https://hydra-editor.glitch.me/), [PIXELSYNTH](https://ojack.github.io/PIXELSYNTH/), and [maps for getting lost](http://ojack.github.io/ghost-map/).
+In Bogotá, I work with the multimedia performance laboratory ATI-erra, creating interactive visuals for dance performances.
+I frequently lead technology workshops for young people and am an adjunct professor of electronic art at [Pontificia Universidad Javeriana.](https://www.javeriana.edu.co/home) Originally from San Francisco, California, I currently live and work in Bogotá, Colombia.